Mr. Kellis focuses on helping clients realize the full potential of their intellectual property.

 Mr. Kellis counsels clients in intellectual property matters, with a focus on patent rights.
-He works with clients to first develop and then implement intellectual property strategies.
-He prepares patent validity, patent infringement, and freedom to operate opinions, helps clients obtain domestic and international patent rights, and drafts patent assignment and licensing agreements.
+He works with clients to develop and implement intellectual property strategies.
+He prepares patent validity, patent infringement, and freedom to operate opinions, helps clients obtain domestic and international patent rights, and drafts technology-related agreements.
+Mr. Kellis has experience in the areas of access control, aerospace, clean energy, consumer electronics, displays, LIDAR, medical devices, power machinery, RFID, software, textiles, vehicles and vehicle wheels, among others.

-Although Mr. Kellis believes that litigation is a last resort, he is well-equipped to help clients who need to enforce their patent rights in court.
-Mr. Kellis’ experience extends to all phases of litigation.
+Mr. Kellis draws upon his experience with all phases of litigation in advising his clients.
 He has argued motions and participated in jury and bench trials; worked closely with technical experts; taken and defended depositions around the country; and has authored numerous pleadings, briefs, and other litigation documents.

 Mr. Kellis has taught patent law as an adjunct professor at the University of Colorado.
 Prior to joining Sheridan Ross P.C., Mr. Kellis worked in the Colorado office of a national law firm.
 He also clerked for the Honorable Henry Coke Morgan, Jr. of the United States District Court for the Eastern District of Virginia, where he worked on both civil and criminal matters.

 Brigham Young University (B.S. magna cum laude, Mechanical Engineering, 2006)